weo3dev/ng-bla-ARCHIVED/README.md

 $ npm run build.prod
 ```

-Browser should open at http://localhost:5555 (if not, manual override ;) )
+Browser should open at http://localhost:5555

 _Does not rely on any global dependencies._